BenVanGithub/hello-world/README.md

-# this is a bold line in the readme.md file
+# This is a bold line in the readme.md file
-i will make some changes to the existing line and add this new one.
+I will make some changes to the existing line and add this new one.